 Alternative text, or Alt text, is a short written description of an image.
 It improves accessibility by describing an image with words, for visitors that are unable to see it.
 It also helps with search engine optimization (SEO).
 It is recommended to always use Alt Text with your images.
 Alt text is available for Facebook, Twitter, and LinkedIn.
 When attaching images, click Edit alt text to add to each image.

 Link tracking provides valuable information and analytics about your social content.
 Link tracking can directly show the relationship between your posts and desired results.
 By connecting your Bit.ly account to Meltwater, you can automatically shorten and track any attached link you publish.
 Then, within your Bit.ly account, you can utilize Link Click analytics to review the engagement with the links in your post.

-When attaching a link, you will see an option to Shorten link, which will automatically use your connected bit.ly account.
+When adding a link, you will see an option to Shorten links, which will automatically use your connected bit.ly account.